My Approach to Counseling

 While I draw from a variety of therapeutic orientations, I find that I connect most with a psychodynamic relational approach.
 This is a collaborative style in which we look not only at your current struggles, but also your significant relationships, both past and present.
 I believe that all of us are born with a desire to connect with others and with ourselves.
 I also find that sometimes (often) there are things that prevent that from happening: Trauma, heartache, abandonment and loss, to name a few.
 These things, and so many others, can leave us feeling hopeless and disconnected.

 Throughout the counseling process, my work is to listen and your work is to speak.
 I have found that some stories, often the ones that hold our deepest pain, are difficult to put into words.
 I will listen to what you are saying, and I will also listen for what you might not have the words for yet.
 I will invite you to wonder with me about the hidden and silenced parts of yourself.
 My hope is that, as you and I build a relationship of safety and trust, you will give voice to the silenced parts of yourself and come to be known and understood in newer and deeper ways.

 I work with a wide variety of issues; however, my special interests include healing from trauma, grief and loss, life transitions, family conflict, anxiety, and depression.
 My priority is that our work together will feel safe, collaborative, and hopeful.

-I offer individual counseling for adults and adolescents, EMDR therapy, and couple and pre-marital counseling utilizing an Emotionally Focused Therapy approach.
+I offer individual counseling for adults and adolescents, EMDR therapy, and relationship and pre-marital counseling drawing from an Emotionally Focused Therapy approach.
 I would be happy to talk with you further if you have questions about any of these.

 All content on this site copyright © 2016 Maya Snowden Counseling